César Lucena

-César Ricardo de Lucena (born 6 July 1980), known as César Lucena or simply César, is a Brazilian football manager and former player who played as a central defender.
-He is the current assistant manager of Sport Recife.
+César Ricardo de Lucena (born 6 July 1980), known as César Lucena or simply César, is a Brazilian football coach and former player who played as a central defender.
+He is the current interim head coach of Sport Recife.

 Playing career

 Born in Guarulhos, Lucena began his senior career with hometown side Flamengo-SP.
 In 2002, he moved to Portuguesa and also spent a short period at Portuguesa Santista.

 In June 2005, Lucena joined Guarani from Marília, where he featured regularly.
 In 2006, he moved abroad for the first time in his career, joining Asteras Tripolis in the Football League Greece.

 Lucena returned to Brazil in December 2006, after agreeing to a contract with Sport Recife.
 He left the club in the end of the following year after failing to agree new terms, and subsequently joined Figueirense; on 29 February 2008, however, he returned to Sport.

 Lucena quickly established himself as a starter for the Leão, lifting the 2008 Copa do Brasil and three Campeonato Pernambucano titles in a row.
 He left the club in 2012, after struggling with injuries.

 On 11 July 2012, after two months training to regain match fitness, Lucena signed a contract with Sport's rivals Santa Cruz.
 After failing to establish himself as a starter, he moved to América Mineiro on 1 April 2013.

 Lucena left Coelho in the end of 2014, and subsequently represented clubs in the Rio Grande do Sul: Novo Hamburgo in 2015, and Aimoré in 2016.